lr42/gentle/roadmap.md

   long break and then taking a "forced" break before the next long break.
 It would be nice if these "forced breaks would roughly correspond with the scheduled long breaks.)
+- [ ] Show time stamps with AFK events that are printed to the console.
+  I.e. "You've been away from the computer since 12:34:56, long enough ... blah blah blah".
 - [x] Add a notification sound to indicate when the break is done.
 - [x] Show a skip break button on the short break screen.
 (From Matt.)
 Make this optional, possibly with the default to off.